beavargas/Festivals-simulation-FYP/README.md

 # Final-Year-Project
-Repository containing the models developed as part of my Final Year Project for the module EMAT5000
+Repository containing the models developed as part of the Technical Project for the module EMAT5000 in support of the degree of Master of Engineering.

 Theoretical models:
 SSDA (Single Server Discrete Arrival) model - Simple_Festival.py